PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![081_jupyterlab](./images/081_jupyterlab.png)

-We can demonstrate how to delete a Python environment using:
+The corrupted environment can be removed using:

 ```
 mamba env remove -n corrupted